-Specificalion and Contract and complete data on color and texture desired.
+Specificalion and Contract The Terra Cotta manufacturer will contract to submit shop drawings for approval within a fixed time after receipt of the architect's drawings and other required information.
+All shipping dates are computed from the date of receipt by the manufacturer of architect's approval of shop drawings and complete data on color and texture desired.
 Work cannot be definitely scheduled for production until all essential information is on hand.
 The process of manufacture may take from six to ten weeks, depending upon the size and architectural character of the order.

-A Standard Specification for the Manufacture, Furnishing and Setting of Terra Cotta and a standard form of contract have been adopted by the NATIONAL TERRA COTTA SUCHETY.
+A Standard Specification for the Manufacture, Furnishing and Setting of Terra Cotta and a standard form of contrast have been adopted by the NATIONAL TERRA COTTA SOCIETY.
 They are recommended for general use.
 A copy of either may be secured by addressing the Society.
 The specifications are incorporated in this volume.